-Oceanside Criminal Lawyer believes you should know all you can about the law in order to best protect your rights.
-That’s why we have previously debunked legal, forensic and DUI myths and are now ready to bust another set of myths about the criminal justice system.
+Oceanside criminal lawyer Peter Liss believes you should know all you can about the law in order to best protect your rights.
+That’s why we have previously debunked legal, forensic and DUI myths and are now ready to bust another set of criminal justice myths.

 It sounds good in movies and tv shows when the victim of a crime says they do or don’t want to press charges, but the reality is that it is not up to them.
 While the District Attorney may take the victim’s wishes into consideration, the decision of whether or not to press charges is totally up to the DA.